 Cumbres Toltec in Film

 20 documentaries, mini-series, and films have featured the Cumbres Toltec over the past five decades.
-For example, The Legend of the Lone Ranger, Bite the Bullet, Wyatt Earp, Butch & Sundance: The Early Days, The Good Guys and the Bad Guys, A Million Ways to Die in the West, directed by and starring Seth MacFarlane, the PBS American Experience: Billy the Kid, and Indiana Jones and the Last Crusade feature the train.
+For example, The Legend of the Lone Ranger, Bite the Bullet, Wyatt Earp, Butch & Sundance: The Early Days, The Good Guys and the Bad Guys, A Million Ways to Die in the West, directed by and starring Seth MacFarlane, Hostiles starring Christian Bale; Netflix original movie The Harder they Fall, starring Idris Elba, Regina King, and Jonathan Majors, the PBS American Experience: Billy the Kid, AND Indiana Jones and the Last Crusade feature the train.
 For fans of the Indiana Jones franchise, the Jones’ childhood home is located in Antonito, Colorado.

-The Cumbres & Toltec Scenic Railroad (C&TSRR) will begin its 51st season on June 5, 2021, running coal-fired steam locomotives from Antonito, Colorado and Chama, New Mexico through October 24, 2021.
+The Cumbres & Toltec Scenic Railroad (C&TSRR) will begin its 53rd season on June 3, 2022, running steam locomotives from Antonito, Colorado and Chama, New Mexico through October 21, 2023.

 Bathrooms and concession car with snacks and gifts are available on the train.